kgsantosh770/pokelog/README.md

   ```
   npm start
   ```

 ## 🔍 Pokémon API

 PokeLog uses the [Pokémon API documentation](https://wayfair.github.io/dociql/).
 The Pokémon API is GraphQL API.
 It's schema can be fetched using introspection query and can be used for generating code, documentations, tests etc.

 ## 🛡 Disclaimer

-  - PokeLog is not complete production ready application.
-The application needs more UI and feature enhancement.
+  - PokeLog is not a complete production ready application.
+The application needs more UI and feature enhancements and also a more clean optimization procedure to be performed.
   - Test cases has not been developed yet.
 Will be created in future releases if needed.